aiven/aiven-examples/solutions/reapply-ism-policies/README.md

 ```
 It is recommended to use the default aivenadmin user for this task.

+NOTE! you can also re-use security config migration configuration, in
+which case only the "target" section of if it applies.

 ### Run the re-apply script

 Once your configuration file is ready, run the following command to re-apply the